yoinergomez/ngcolombia-workshop/06-delete.md

 }
 ```

-The function take the `showId`as a parameter and then it goes to that document and calls firestore's `delete()` function, this functions removes the entire document from the database.
+The function takes the `showId`as a parameter and then it goes to that document and calls firestore's `delete()` function, this function removes the entire document from the database.